Barnes & Noble Education, Inc. (BNED) CEO Mike Huseby on Q2 2021 Results - Earnings Call Transcript

 Jonathan Shar

 Yeah.
-We've actually have a significant dedicated focus to First Day Complete and communicating the value proposition to both current clients and prospects alike and we have implemented a number of new marketing and -- sales and marketing programs that are doing a really effective job of getting the attention of our campuses to have detailed and substantive conversations on First Day Complete and if the value proposition is -- that it delivers is a priority on many campuses and the businesses, the answer is yes.
+We've actually have a significant dedicated focus to First Day Complete and communicating the value proposition to both current clients and prospects alike and we have implemented a number of new marketing and -- sales and marketing programs that are doing a really effective job of getting the attention of our campuses to have detailed and substantive conversations on First Day Complete and if the value proposition is -- that it delivers is a priority on many campuses and the good news is , the answer is yes.

-So we're driving those conversations where the pipeline is really, really robust and sort of aligned for a significant growth from a number of institutions and as Mike said also the overall enrollment of students within our campuses that will be participating in for stay complete as well as margin contribution.
+So, we're driving those conversations whereon the pipeline is really, really robust and sort of aligned for a significant growth from a number of institutions.
+And as Mike said, also the overall enrollment of students within our campuses that will be participating in for stay complete as well as margin contribution.

 Mike Huseby

 Yeah.
-Thanks.
-John and his team as well as we said the field has done a tremendous job focusing on first day complete.
+I think John and his team as well as Lisa and the field has done a tremendous job focusing on first day complete.
 And the marketing and creativity, I don’t want to get into that over the phone in terms of what we’re doing specifically, given the different some of the competitive issues.
 But they’ve been very creative.
 We even have certain board members that are getting directly involved because of their backgrounds and their expertise and endorsement of this product which has been effective as well.
 So we’re pulling out all stops.

-I guess I would say in a very thoughtful but an aggressive way to market that pipeline that we have.
-And the good news about it is that a lot of the things have been put in place such as the integration with the student information system which is basically a very simple thing to do.
-AIP with option inside portal, a lot of these tools that we've produced under John’s leadership have been put in place and many of these tools already.
+I guess I would say in a very thoughtful, but an aggressive way to market that pipeline that we have.
+And the good news about it is that a lot of the things have been put in place such as the integration with the student information system, which is basically a very simple thing to do.
+AIP with option insights portal, a lot of these tools that we've produced under Jon’s leadership have been put in place in many of these schools already.
 So they’re going to first day complete is the next step in the sequence and if not difficult to do.

 It’s a heavy lift anytime you go from a conventional part model to a first day complete for a campus the first time you do it.
 But having these tools in place makes it much simpler and much more productive for the school as well as for us.
 So there’s been a strategy behind this as you know for the last couple of years in terms of what we’ve been developing and putting into schools in terms of tools to make this the first day complete implementation sequentially fairly, fairly easy to do.
 It's a logical next step for many of the schools.